Sore bums on the bike, a classic yes, but avoidable!

 **Good to know:** Acute, localized pain requires special attention.
 They may indicate incorrect adjustment of the saddle or position on the bike.
 A small adjustment can often make a big difference!

-Choosing and adjusting the right saddle
+#### Choosing and adjusting the right saddle

 The quest for the perfect saddle is unique to each cyclist.
 A well-chosen and correctly adjusted saddle can transform your cycling experience.
 Think about saddle width, length and padding.
 A good starting point is to measure the distance between your hamstrings to find the ideal width.

-The importance of bike adjustment
+#### Importance of bike adjustment

-Selecting quality cycling shorts
+#### Selecting quality cycling shorts

-The benefits of saddle covers
+#### The usefulness of saddle covers

 For those looking for extra comfort without changing saddle, saddle covers can be a solution.
 They offer additional padding and can be easily removed or changed.

-Anti-friction products and their application
+#### Anti-friction products and their application

-Anti-chafing creams and ointments are essential for long-distance riding.
+Anti-friction creams and ointments are essential for long-distance riding.
 They form a protective barrier that reduces the risk of irritation and discomfort.

-Clothing & accessories
+#### Clothing & accessories

-Saddle covers: useful or not?
+### Saddle covers: useful or not?

 While they may seem like a practical solution, gel or foam saddle covers often add extra bulk that can alter your position and increase friction.
-They may be useful for very short rides, but are generally not recommended for longer distances.
+They can be useful for very short rides, but are generally not recommended for longer distances.

-Say goodbye to briefs: Why ride without underwear?
+### Say goodbye to briefs: Why ride without underwear?

-FAQ: Answers to frequently asked questions about sore bottoms when cycling
+## FAQ: Answers to frequently asked questions about sore bottoms when cycling

-Why does my coccyx hurt after cycling?
+### Why does my tailbone hurt after cycling?

-Pain in the coccyx may indicate poor weight distribution or an unsuitable saddle.
+A sore tailbone can indicate poor weight distribution or an unsuitable saddle.
 Check your saddle settings and consider a saddle with better support or padding adapted to your morphology.

-Solutions for hamstring pain?
+### Solutions for ischial pain?

 And if you need to go even further, a [postural study](<https://www.lokki.rent/media/etude-posturale>) should solve all your problems.